 The other concern I had was using raw eggs in the dressing.
 Raw eggs work as an emulsifier.
 An emulsifier's job is to keep the oily ingredients and water-based ingredients combined.
 But, there are other ingredients you can substitute.

-I chose to use Dijon mustard and Avocado mayonnaise.
+I chose to use Dijon mustard and Avocado mayonnaise rather than raw eggs in this dressing.
 Mustard works for this purpose because it naturally contains lecithin which is an emulsifier.

 Both worked great and my dressing didn't separate when stored in the refrigerator for up to a week.
 And no worries about raw eggs in my dressing.

 The ingredients I used for this recipe are a little different than the traditional recipe.
 I used the following: